DANCE THEATRE FOR SOCIAL CHANGE

 Continuing Authentic Service...

-In 2020 and beyond, The Kandake has offered entirely free and virtual services such as dance classes,
+In 2020, The Kandake went virtual and began to offer free services such as dance classes,

 artist and community support groups, micro grants, anti-racist resources, protest safety tips, fundraiser performances, community and movement-building donations, and more.
-Subscribe to our newsletter for information about upcoming offerings, including virtual staged readings of Jaguar Woman and 1001 Nights: Love Stories on Death Row (A Rock Opera.)
+Subscribe to our newsletter for information about upcoming offerings.

 1001 Nights: Love Stories on Death Row (A Rock Opera)

 Scheherazade is no longer a Queen staving off execution by her cruel husband but an immigrant woman condemned to death by the American criminal justice system.
 1001 Nights... is a multicultural feast for the senses accentuated by original Hip Hop, Rock, and World Music.
-The show explores women's issues on Eastern and Western landscapes and takes a critical look at the prison-industrial complex.
-(In review for commission Off-Broadway for the 2nd time.)
+The show explores diverse experiences of marginalization on Eastern and Western landscapes and takes a critical look at the prison-industrial complex.

 Trickster-storyteller, Enitan, guides you through an immersive neo-folktale that observes what happens when corporate greed threatens a small Afro-Indigenous community in Brazil.
-Jaguar Woman explores the roles that outsiders, including the audience, can play and serves as commentary on all "Western" culture—including that of the USA—a reminder that real-world injustices loom even as the borders of reality fade.
-(In review for commission Off-Broadway.)
+Jaguar Woman serves as commentary on all "Western" culture and is a reminder that real-world threat of fascism looms even as the borders of reality fade.
+(1st Place Winner in the Scriptwriting Category of the 90th Annual Writers' Digest Competition.)

 The Art of War and Hip Hop

-The Art of War and Hip Hop draws heavily from world folklore, especially Chinese mythology, and pays homage to the unique intersections that can be found between imported martial arts movies from the '70s and '80s, Eastern pop culture, and American Hip Hop culture.
-Experience exciting approaches to post-covid theater as well as pressing social issues such as xenophobia, colorism, anti-Blackness, imperialism, tradition, and more among different communities of color and beyond.
+TOAWAH is a conversation between different communities-of-color and beyond.
+The play draws heavily from world folklore and pays homage to the unique intersections that can be found between imported martial arts movies from the '70s and '80s, Eastern pop cultures, and American Hip Hop cultures.
+The use of projection/video, cartoon, and subtitles make this work accessible to more than the average theater-going audience.